-You could spends days just looking at the exteriors of buildings in Puebla, but many of the most interesting structures also house interesting museums, like the home of Aquiles Serdán which is now the Museo de la Revolucion.
-This home, said to be where the revolution began in 1910 as evidenced by the bullet holes that riddle its facade, is now full of fascinating remnants of the Serdán family’s life (including what’s left of their shoe business) as well as relics of the revolution.
+You could spends days just looking at the exteriors of buildings in Puebla, but many of the most interesting structures also house interesting museums, like the home of Aquiles Serdán which is now the Museo de la Revolucion (Museum of the Revolution).
+This home, said to be where the revolution began in 1910 as evidenced by the bullet holes that riddle its facade, is full of fascinating remnants of the Serdán family’s life including relics of the revolution and what’s left of the family’s shoe business.

-Other museum highlights in Puebla included the Museo Amparo where a world-class collection of Meso-American, Pre-Colombian and Colonial art is excellently displayed and even laid out along a kind of parallel timeline showing the type of art coming out of various parts of the world during the same time periods.
+Other museum highlights in Puebla included the Museo Amparo where a world-class collection of Meso-American, pre-Columbian and colonial art is excellently displayed and even laid out along a kind of parallel timeline showing the type of art coming out of various parts of the world during the same time periods.
 Lots of English too.
 Fascinating.
 And the gift shop is excellent.

-NOTE: when we were in Puebla the Cocina y Ex Convento de Santa Rosa, where the region’s famed mole is said to have been invented by nuns desperately trying to create something that would please a picky bishop, was closed for renovation.
+NOTE: when we were in Puebla the Cocina y Ex Convento de Santa Rosa (Kitchen and former the Santa Rosa Convent), where the region’s famed mole is said to have been invented by nuns desperately trying to create something that would please a picky bishop, was closed for renovation.
+Pity.

 Sebastian de Aparicio was a farmer turned monk who worked for 10 years to build 466 miles of road connecting what is now Mexico City with what is now Zacatecas.
-He was beatified in 1787 and his remains remain in the Templo de San Francisco in Puebla where he has become the patron of roads and drivers and travelers.
+He was beatified in 1787 and his remains are in the San Francisco Church in Puebla where he has become the patron of roads, drivers, and travelers.

-Yes, it’s a little weird hanging out with a dead guy (however well-preserved), but we could use some patronage so we paid Sebastian a visit.
-We even picked up a pendant (which is hanging from our rear view mirror) and a small sticker with a copy of the driver’s prayer (which is now on our windshield).
+Yes, it’s a little weird hanging out with a dead guy (however well-preserved), but we could use some patronage on the road, so we paid Sebastian a visit.
+We even picked up a pendant (which still hangs from our rear view mirror) and a small sticker with a copy of the driver’s prayer (which is on our windshield).